 Kenny: “Love meeeeee…”

-It gets worth, people.
+It gets worse, people.
 When she reached a quiet moment in the show, she stopped to preface the next song by telling us that she wrote it about a very painful time in her life.
-This song had deep meaning to her.
-Then she went into the song, “As If We Never Met”, which I immediately recognized.
+That this number had deep meaning to and for her.
+Then she went into her song, “As If We Never Met”, which I immediately recognized.
 Without thinking (not thinking – my modus operandi), I grabbed the candle at the table’s center and raised it up high.
-The audience broke into laughter and dear God, Chante had to motion for them to be quiet as she tried to continue the song.
+The audience broke into laughter and dear God, Chanté had to motion for them to be quiet as she tried to continue the song.
 Lord, I was directly involved with the disruption of her performance.
-She never knew that, but if she ever reads this, which I hope and DON’T hope she will… Chante, I’m sorry, baby!
+She never knew that, but if she ever reads this, which I hope and DON’T hope she will… Chanté, I’m sorry, baby!
 It was me!
 Please forgive meeeeeeeee!!!!

 My baby looked at ME!!!

-I floated back through security guards who decided not to snatch me out (it being the last song) to a table of laughing friends and a very disgusted wife.
+I floated back through the security guards who had decided not to snatch me back (it being the last song) to a table of laughing friends and a very disgusted wife.
 All I could say was, “I GOT THE PICTURE!”

 After the show, after the audience’s collective chant of “Encore”, people began to make their way to the exits.